 There’s a huge difference between Mondly free vs premium features.
-If you use the free version of Mondly, you can only complete one daily lesson, the first unit of your target language course (six lessons), one chatbot conversation, and one vocabulary section.
+If you use the free version of Mondly, you can only complete one lesson daily, the first unit of your target language course (six lessons), one chatbot conversation, and one vocabulary section.
 You can’t choose the topics, the difficulty, or which words you want to learn.

 The activities in the free daily lessons are similar to the lessons in the Mondly premium subscription.
-It’s a good idea to try a few daily lessons to see if you like them.
-They give you a look at what the Mondly full version is like.
+It’s a good idea to try a few daily lessons to give you a look at what the Mondly full version is like.

 Overall, each Mondly language has the following features in the premium version:

-- 250 lessons for beginners to advanced learners
+- 250+ lessons per language for beginners to advanced learners

 - 33 chatbot conversations that cover daily life

 - Speech recognition technology to improve your pronunciation